rened/ShapeModels.jl/README.md

 Helper functions for plotting.
 They require the `PyPlot` package to be installed.

-* `axisij()` put (0,0) to the top left
+* `axisij()` set the origin to top-left
 * `plotshape(shape)` plot a single shape
 * `plotshapes(shapes)` plot several shaped in individual subfigures

-<sup>1</sup> T.F.
+<small><sup>1</sup> T.F.
 Cootes, D. Cooper, C.J.
 Taylor and J. Graham, "Active Shape Models - Their Training and Application."
 Computer Vision and Image Understanding.
 Vol. 61, No. 1, Jan.
-1995, pp. 38-59.
+1995, pp. 38-59.</small>